-"The mekons are the most revolutionary group in the history of rock 'n' roll" wrote rock critic Lester Bangs.
+"The Mekons are the most revolutionary group in the history of rock 'n' roll"-wrote rock critic Lester Bangs.
 This genre-defying collective emerged from the 1977 British punk scene, where the mekons progressed from socialist art students with no musical skills to the prolific, raucous progeny of Hank Williams.
-Theirs is an improbable history a surprising and influential embrace of folk and country music; with occasional forays into the art world (collaborations with Vito Acconci and Kathy Acker).
-The mekons continue to make bold, unpredictable music while staying true to the punk ethos.
+Theirs is an improbable history-a surprising and influential embrace of folk and country music; with occasional forays into the art world (collaborations with Vito Acconci and Kathy Acker).
+The Mekons continue to make bold, unpredictable music while staying true to the punk ethos.
 Their mind-boggling output consistently blurs the lines between high art and low and they remain one of the truly great live bands.
-"Revenge of the Mekons," a documentary about the band received nationwide release in 2015 on Music Box Films.

 Emboldened by a sold-out tour and a surge of interest in the States after the release of the documentary Revenge of the Mekons, the band retreated to the fringes of Joshua Tree National Park and popular culture to record their new album Deserted.

 Cinematic and widescreen in its sonic scope and with a live band immediacy, Deserted is the Mekons at their finest.
 And whether you are up against yourself, or an entire system, the indifferent stars still shimmer above, while rage, humor and irony are usually on the same side of the Mekons coin.